JackConnor98/classifying_amyloid_polymorphs/README.md

 conda install -c conda-forge pymol-open-source bioconda muscle

 ### Python Packages
-pip install plotnine bs4 requests Bio scipy pyfoldx PyPDF2
+pip install plotnine bs4 requests Bio scipy pyfoldx PyPDF2 networkx

 ## Running the analysis
 The analysis pipeline is using the script run_analysis.sh.
 In this script, you can change the run parameters as desired.